Last updated on: August 21, 2020

 - Easy to Use – Setting up LearnDash is pretty simple while using it is even easier.
 There’s a variety of tools to help you organize member content, add it to varying member levels and even offer courses for free.

 - Content Restriction – With LearnDash hiding any content is easy.
-You can also restrict access to certain member groups.
+You can also restrict access to certain member groups and individual posts.

 - Advanced Course Selling – LearnDash is useful if you’re selling online courses because of its intuitive drag and drop course builder.
 By using this you can build multi-level courses with assignments, categories, and topics.

-- Community Features – This membership plugin comes with tools to keep community members engaged with course forums, user badges, interactive quizzes, user profiles, and certificates.
+- Community Features – This membership plugin comes with tools to keep community members engaged with course forums, user badges, interactive quizzes, user profiles email notifications, and certificates.